 A few authors and publications have helped make thinking and talking about death and dying much easier for me this past year, for which I am very grateful.

 One significant health book for me was "Being Mortal" by surgeon and author Atul Gawande.
 He describes in vivid, heart-wrenching detail the final days of patients who are often in such denial of their imminent deaths that they, or their families, demand futile lifesaving measures.
 Meanwhile, his own profession treats aging, frailty and death as if they are simply clinical problems to solve or delay.
 I also wrote about Gawande's article in the New Yorker concerning health care directives, another favorite topic of mine this year.
-Gawande recommends creating these documents to avoid the avalanche of unnecessary medical care that can harm patients both physically and financially.
+Gawande recommends creating advance care directives to avoid the avalanche of unnecessary medical care that can harm patients both physically and financially.

 "Although it’s up to me as a neurologist to diagnose the disease and to think in therapeutic terms, I always want to address the person as much as the disease, and I’m very glad my own doctor feels similarly.
 I’m not just a case to him, I’m a person responding to the situation.
 So I somehow sit between the biology and the humanist point of view."